Moodle Plugin Helps Prevent Online Cheating

 How does the Two-Factor SMS Verification Plugin actually prevent cheating?
 The solution ensures people are who they say they are through SMS authentication--a process used by major online services such as Gmail.
 It includes the following steps:

-- Authentication code is sent via SMS or voice phone call to designated phone number associated with the user at the time of enrollment.
+- The authentication code is sent via SMS or voice phone call to the designated phone number associated with the user at the time of enrollment.